subelsky/html5tutorial/README.markdown

     * Modernizr.geolocation
     * Modernizr.localstorage

+    If you don't see "true" for all of these you should go ahead and install the [Chrome](http://www.google.com/chrome) browser.

 ## Extra Credit

 Using only CSS and HTML, use the `<HTML>` classes `touch` and `no-touch` to reveal a message to the user indicating whether or not they have a touch interface.
 If you have a mobile OS simulator installed (such as iOS Simulator) you can